MindsApplied/Minds_AI_EEG_Filter/README.md

 # Minds AI Filter for EEG Documentation

 *Your* Minds AI Signal Filter relies on sensor fusion to recognize the physics of true brain signal and, in turn, filter out artifacts and supress noise.
+“AI” is included in the naming convention due to its part in a larger artificial intelligence pipeline, but the filter does not require prior training or deep learning.
 - License: Polyform Noncommercial 1.0.0 — [Contact MindsApplied](https://www.minds-applied.com/contact) for commercial usage.
 See [LICENSE](LICENSE.txt).
 - Patent status: **Patent pending** (US provisional filed 2025-06-30).
 See [PATENTS](PATENTS.md).
 - Cite this software: see [CITATION](CITATION.cff) and the preprint below.